vaderyang/jmap_mcp_server/README.md

 Once connected to Claude with this MCP server, you can use natural language commands like:

-- "Connect to my mail server at https://mail.example.com with username john@example.com"
 - "Show me my recent emails"
 - "Search for emails about 'project update'"
 - "Send an email to alice@example.com about the meeting"